airnativeextensions/nativeextensions-documentation/docs/inappbilling/google/google-play-inapp-billing.md

 ---
-title: google.Google Play InApp Billing
+title: Google Play InApp Billing
-sidebar_label: google.Google Play InApp Billing
+sidebar_label: Setup
 ---

 ## Add Your Application to the Developer Console